 Not of strife, but of love of life.”

 In 2019 Laurie purchased a building at 1333B Lincoln Ave in downtown Calistoga and converted this into The CAMi Art Gallery & Tasting room.
-The gallery opened in June 2019 – and in August 2019 opened for wine tastings during selected hours with both indoor seating at the small bar in the back and sidewalk bistro style seating.
-Select chocolates are available to pair with the wines.
-The artwork displayed on the walls is for sale.
+The gallery opened in June 2019 and in August 2019 opened for wine tastings during selected hours with both indoor seating at the small bar in the back and sidewalk bistro style seating.
+Select chocolates were available to pair with the wines.
+The space displays a number of pieces of art including Laurie’s trademark colorful cows as well as paintings from other artists.
+This art rotates throughout the year and is all for sale.

 The space features a full commercial kitchen and can be rented out for private events.